MilicaOr/MilicaOr.github.io/about.md

 permalink: /about/
 ---

-I am currently a Research Associate Professor in Electronic Systems Engineering at NTNU
+Milica Orlandić received a B.Sc. and M.Sc. degrees in electrical engineering from the University of Montenegro in 2007 and 2009.
+She received a Ph.D. degree from Norwegian University of Science and Technology (NTNU) in 2015 in electronics.
+She is currently holding the position of Associate Professor in Electronic Systems engineering at NTNU.

+### milica.orlandic@ntnu.no

 ### Current Focus